Which Fighter are You Watching?

 Watch the Best Fighter Fight

 Watch God, Church.
-When the fight climaxes in intensity do not be provoked to match that intensity with fighting, but with trusting.
-When the Egyptians come back, do not fix your eyes on the Egyptians, but on the God who will destroy the Egyptians.
-Be a people that have a fixed focus on the deliverer.
+When the fight climaxes do not be provoked to match that intensity, but trust God.
+When the Egyptians come back, do not fix your eyes on the Egyptians but on God who will destroy the Egyptians.
 When our focus shifts from the enemy’s activity to God’s activity, our hearts find peace.
 When we step back, we will see God step up.
 When we look to the God who is Good, Deliverer, Father, Shepherd THEN we will see the GREAT GOD do great things!

 There is a song on the other side of the Red Sea.
 There is a victory to be had in which you watch God deliver you from your enemy, destroy your enemy, and give you a new land.